nlemanski/ABS_Honeybee_Foraging/README.md

 Using this model we examined how the behavioral composition of the colony (number of scouts) interacts with landscape structure to influence the colony's collective choice of which resource patches to exploit.
 Our results are described in a paper currently under review.
 The preprint of this paper is available on [BioRxiv ](https://www.biorxiv.org/content/10.1101/817270v1).

+#### We also [provide here](https://github.com/VandroiyLabs/ABBAS/tree/master/documentation/ODD) a description of the model using the Overview, Design concepts, and Details (ODD) protocol.